 Did Manasseh think that cooperating with and imitating Assyrian religion would keep him safe?
 He had second thoughts when the Assyrians dragged him to their capital with a hook in his nose!

 His name, by the way, means “causing to forget.”
 After 55 years of violent repression, he caused the nation of Judah to forget God and worship demons instead.
 Only one later king (Josiah) even tried to restore traditional worship.
 The following generation apparently blamed him when the international situation went from bad to worse.

 The Bible speaks of God acting in anger, but the working out of divine judgment against the Kingdom of Judah happened by completely natural means.
-It would have been impossible to predict the divine protection Hezekiah experienced.
-It hardly required a prophet to predict the eventual exile of the entire kingdom under kings indifferent to both God and simple justice, who cared only for saving their own skins.
+It would have been impossible by such means to predict the divine protection Hezekiah experienced.
+It hardly required a prophet to predict the eventual exile of the entire kingdom under later kings’ indifference to both God and simple justice, who cared only for saving their own skins.